 MR is usually derived from a percentage of the overall project budget.
 The typical DoD program MR is between 5%-15%.
-The MR will change depending the type of program; higher for research and development and lower for straight procurement with a known product.
-A Program Manager (PM) should look at past performance of similar programs in determining an appropriate MR.
+The MR will change depending on the type of program; higher for research and development and lower for straight procurement with a known product.
+A Program Manager (PM) should look at the past performance of similar programs in determining an appropriate MR.

-MR should be established once the full scope of work and budget are in place and a risk analysis of the program relative to the budget and planning can be done.
+MR should be established once the full scope of work and budget are in place and risk analysis of the program relative to the budget and planning can be done.
 It’s also included in the project’s Budget at Completion (BAC).

 - To offset or minimize existing cost variances

 - To offset accumulated overruns or underruns

 - For a contingency budget that can be used for new work

 - It’s not eliminated from the contract price during negotiations

 - It’s not included as part of the performance measurement baseline

 The contingency reserve is focused on managing risks that have been identified on a program where the management reserve is focused strictly on the unforeseeable situations.
 However, the reality is that most small-sized organizations do not differentiate between them.